-The three migratory subspecies (Lesser, Greater and Canadian) are distributed across a broad breeding range in the northern U.S. and Canada as well as eastern Siberia, with wintering grounds in the southern United States and northern Mexico.
+The two migratory subspecies (Lesser and Greater) are distributed across a broad breeding range in the northern U.S. and Canada as well as eastern Siberia, with wintering grounds in the southern United States and northern Mexico.
 The three non-migratory subspecies (Mississippi, Cuban and Florida) have restricted ranges in the southern United States and Cuba.

 Click to view range map.

 Plant tubers, grains, small mammals, amphibians, reptiles, insects and grain such as corn.

 Loud, rattling kar-r-r-o-o-o.
 Listen to Sandhill Crane calls: